jungmyung-lee/ljm-basketball-academy-web-platform/README.md

 This platform was developed as both:

 - a **public-facing informational website** for parents and participants, and
-- an **operational archive documenting real program activities, records, and feedback**.
+- an **operational archive documenting real program activities, records, and updates**.

 Rather than functioning as a promotional site, the platform emphasizes: